COVID Act Now (CAN)

 • License: CC BY-NC

 The COVID Act Now (CAN) data source provides COVID-19 testing statistics, such as positivity rates and total tests performed.
-The county-level positivity rates and test totals are pulled directly from CAN.
-While CAN provides this data potentially from multiple sources, we only use data sourced from the CDC’s COVID-19 Integrated County View.
+The county-level positivity rates and test totals are pulled directly from CAN using their API.
+While CAN provides this data potentially from multiple sources, we only use data that CAN sources from the CDC’s COVID-19 Integrated County View.

 Signal Description